 Withstanding Saltwater and Diving

 Scuba tanks are designed specifically to hold air in.
-These tanks have gauges and valves on them that need to be intact to deliver the air to diver’s masks.
+These tanks have gauges and valves on them that need to be intact to deliver the air to diver’s regulator.
 Scuba tanks can go in the ocean with saltwater and stay whole.

 When a diver decides to paint their scuba tank, they are putting that tank at risk.
 Once the paint is on the tank, it adheres to the undercoating of the scuba tank that is usually made of materials that can withstand saltwater and diving.
 Paint is not made for saltwater or diving and will start to deteriorate.